 There is an asymmetric risk associated with the number of schools you apply to.

 The main risk of applying to too many schools is losing money, whereas the main risk of not applying to enough schools is not getting into medical school that year.

 Even if you look at things strictly from a financial perspective, you’re still likely to come out ahead by applying to more schools.
-Each application cycle to medical school is an expensive ordeal, and you want to ideally only apply once.
+Each application cycle is an expensive ordeal, and you only want to apply once.

-Additionally, every year that you don’t get into medical school is not just another year spent in training, but it’s also another year that you miss out on receiving an attending’s salary.
+Additionally, every year you don’t get into medical school is not just another year spent in training—it’s also another year that you miss out on receiving an attending’s salary.
 So, spending an extra thousand dollars now can end up saving you hundreds of thousands of dollars in missed salary down the road.